pikvm/pikvm/docs/v3_illustrated_install_instructions.md

 # Step 4

-There are 2 ways to insert the FCC cable, you can add it when you insert the Rpi in Step 2 OR wait till you also have the HAT installed and slide it into the slot
+There are 2 ways to insert the FCC cable, you can add it when you insert the RPI in Step 2 OR wait till you also have the HAT installed and slide it into the slot

 <img src="FCC_HAT_Ribbon_Cable_install.jpg" width="400" />

-??? note "The blue stripes on the ends of the cable will ALWAYS face the side that will be used to tighten the FCC to the camera port or positioned towards the power"
+??? note "The blue stripes on the ends of the cable will ALWAYS face the side that will be used to tighten the FCC to the camera port or have it positioned towards the power"

 # Step 5